visortelle/dekaf/README.md

-# DevTools for Apache Pulsar
+# Teal Tool for Apache Pulsar

 **Teal Tool for Apache Pulsar** helps developers and system administrators to manage and debug Apache Pulsar instances.